This file part of www.watertownhistory.org website

 Cross-References:

-No 4: In 1981 the joint school operation was established.
-The school was named Trinity-St. Luke's Lutheran School, or TLS.
+In 1981 the joint school operation was established.
+School was named Trinity-St. Luke's Lutheran School, or TLS.